VS Code - Auto rename HTML tags in React, Vue, Svelte, Nunjucks, and others

 Auto renaming tags is one of those developer experience improvements that makes life just a little bit easier.
 One less thing to worry about.

 I think that we are victims of the multitude of template languages and JavaScript frameworks that utlitize HTML in different ways.
 It impedes “nice to have” features like this from being widely available because so many features are being redone for each variant.
 It has taken a long time for this to be implemented by VS Code for React, and you would think React would be nailed-on to get this functionality first, and early.
-It is a welcome addition, but it is a bit awkwardly implemented.

 Thanks for reading!